vinithajeeva/ai-ml-capstone-project/README.md

 # Capstone Project - Shopping Coupon Recommendation using Ensemble Models
-In this captsone project, a customer ecommerce shooping transaction data from Kaggle is used to evaluate data and compare the performance of recommendation models using Surprise library.
+In this captsone project, a customer ecommerce shooping transaction data from Kaggle is used to evaluate data and compare the performance of recommendation models using Ensemble Classifier Models.

 ## Business Objectives
 The application is built based on the CRISP-DM framework and Ensemble Modeling concepts.
 The following are the business objective of this application,